Indian PM says no "business as usual" with Pakistan

 The decapitation of one of the Indian soldiers provoked outrage in the country and demands of retribution including from his family which wanted the severed head of the soldier back.

-Pakistan has dismissed the Indian allegations as propaganda and instead accused India of violating the ceasefire in Kashmir, which has been the cause of two of three wars between the two neighbors.
+Pakistan has dismissed the Indian allegations as propaganda and instead accused India of violating the ceasefire in Kashmir, which has been the cause of two of three wars between the two neighbours.

 But Khurshid said New Delhi had asked Pakistan's government to conduct an investigation into the attack and ensure that the grave act by its army was not repeated.